carvel-dev/carvel/ROADMAP.md

 |**[imgpkg]** Renaming Images When Copying Bundles | Allow users that are copying bundles between registries to have more control over the location where the images are copied to.
 [Proposal doc](https://github.com/vmware-tanzu/carvel-community/tree/003-copy-bundles-with-rename/proposals/imgpkg/003-copy-bundles-with-rename) |Q4 2021|
 |**[imgpkg]** Pulling Nested Bundles| Allow users to have more fine-grained control over which bundles to pull from nested bundles.
 [Epic](https://app.zenhub.com/workspaces/carvel-backlog-6013063a24147d0011410709/issues/vmware-tanzu/carvel-imgpkg/120) |Future|

-Please note that the maintainers are actively monitoring other Carvel tools that are not explicitly listed in the roadmap, e.g. kapp, kbld, vendir etc and are addressing any urgent issues that surface up.
-While the maintainers have prioritized the big features listed above, if you would like us to address issues that are important to you please don't hesitate to share them with us.
+Please note that the maintainers are actively monitoring other Carvel tools that are not explicitly listed in the roadmap, e.g. kapp, kbld, vendir etc. While the maintainers have prioritized the big features listed above, if you would like us to address issues that are important to you please don't hesitate to share them with us.
 One way to share your feedback is by voting on an existing issue or you could simply bring them up during our community meeting.

 `Last Updated: July 2021`